damnArin/damnArin.github.io/_posts/2020-06-28-Bhanga Bangla - Bangla Hiphop - Mumble Rap.md

 "Mumble rap is a loosely defined microgenre of hip hop that largely spread on the online audio distribution platform SoundCloud in the 2010s.
 The term implies a mumbling or unclear vocal delivery by artists, and may generally refer to rappers who do not share the genre's typical emphasis on lyricism"

 The descrption of [this video](https://www.youtube.com/watch?v=VuRSOnrwPQA) gives a brief understanding.
+Let me put the whole thing below.

 "The Evolution Of Mumble Rap.